nablaFox/GreenHearts/README.md

 fully implemented for iOS and Web.

-This project relies on Firebase, so you'll need the [Firebase CLI](https://github.com/firebase/firebase-tools) along with the Storage and [Firestore emulators](https://firebase.google.com/docs/emulator-suite).
+This project relies on Firebase, so you'll need the [Firebase CLI](https://github.com/firebase/firebase-tools) along with the Storage, Functions and [Firestore emulators](https://firebase.google.com/docs/emulator-suite).

 > [!TIP]